mcvm-launcher/mcvm/docs/Packages/Declarative.md

 ## Properties

-Properties for the package that do have a meaning to mcvm and other package hosts / installers.
+Properties for the package that do have a meaning to MCVM and other package hosts / installers.
 All fields are optional.

 ```
 {